 But heat for how long?
 And at what temperature?
 There is massive disagreement among the lexicon of cannabis information out there.
 Of course people have been successfully making edibles without a decarbing gadget for centuries, but do it wrong and you may have medicinal edibles that lack the high most people are seeking.
 And I get a lot of emails from a lot of home cook having just this problem.

-Shanel Lindsay, inventor of the Ardent Decarboxylator put in the research and found a way to achieve 100% decarboxylation.
-Of course this is proprietary company information, but Ardent has lab tests to show their decarboxylator actually converts 100% of the THC-A in cannabis to THC.
+Shanel Lindsay, inventor of the Ardent Nova Decarboxylator put in the research and found a way to achieve 100% decarboxylation.
+Of course this is proprietary company information, but Ardent has lab tests to show their decarboxylator actually can convert 100% of the THC-A in cannabis to THC.

 Size constrictions aside, this gadget is a workhorse!
 I put it to the test by decarbing in back-to-back small batches, about 2 1/2 pounds of cannabis (a grower friend gifted me with leftover trim).
 No problem.